Randwick Traffic Committee

 - Randwick City Council.

 Only permanent members have a vote on Traffic Committee recommendations and each vote has equal weight.
-Decisions of the Traffic Committee implemented by the Council may require a report to a Council meeting and a resolution by the Council.

 Only permanent members have the right to appeal a decision.